Skip to main content

 With ships continuing to get built larger and larger, it can be hard to imagine that cruise ships can sail at even faster speeds.

-In fact, new ships are being redesigned to improve overall performance of its engines and hull design.
+In fact, new ships are being redesigned to improve the overall performance of their engines and hull design.
 This is where cruise lines can tweak the ship's design or structure as needed.

 Improvements are being made to allow ships to sail faster without consuming as much fuel.
 Today, many new cruise ships are starting to run on LNG-powered fuel, which helps to reduce the ship's carbon emissions by about 30% In other words, it is one of the best fuel options for modern day cruise ships to help them reduce their carbon footprint.